-No appeal may be lodged against a decision entailing or not:
+No appeal may be lodged against a decision made by any judges of fact in the exercise of their duties, entailing or not:

-- a drop of position. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a ride through. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a grid penalty for the race of the event.
+- a fine, resulting from a pit lane speeding, pit lane exit, or practice start violation. - a drop of position. - long lap penalty(ies). - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a ride through. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a suspension from one or more practice sessions (or part thereof) of the event. - a grid penalty for the race of the event.